ginilyticsitsolution/GinilyticsSampleCode/.NET/readme.md

-//This Repository Conatins the Sample code of Dot net
+#This Repository Conatins the Sample code of .NET

-// Updated By : Ginilytics IT Solutions
+#Updated By : Ginilytics IT Solutions

-// Update On : July 2024
+#Update On : July 2024